• Skip to main content

 Joe Cartino - Sculptor - 2019 - Dada Dodads

 The joy of creation is why I do art.
-Over the past few decades, I have explored the “anything can be art” philosophy found in Dada and Pop art in traditional sculpture, collage, and in a series of satirical toy and game assemblages.
-I’m always looking for inspiration, so when a fellow sculptor from the Pacific Northwest Sculptors named Chas Martin offered a creativity workshop, I was ready.
+Over the past few decades I’ve explored the “anything can be art” philosophy found in Dada and Pop art in traditional sculpture, collage, and a series of satirical toy and game assemblages.

 Filed Under: Blog, Education, Material-Media, Process Tagged With: Chas Martin, creativity workshop, Dada, Dodads, Joe Cartino, mixed media, mixed media sculpture, sculpture class, Visual art. collaborations, Workshops Author: Joe Cartino